arnbme/apcupsd/README.md

 [:arrow_up_small: Back to top](#top)
 <a name="help"></a>
-## 14. Get Help, report an issue, and contact information
+## 16. Get Help, report an issue, and contact information
-* [Use the HE Community's SmartUps VBS Version forum](https://community.hubitat.com/t/release-nyckelharpa/15062) to request assistance, or to report an issue.
+* [Use the HE Community's SmartUps VBS Version forum](https://community.hubitat.com/t/beta-release-smartups-vbs-version/51487) to request assistance, or to report an issue.
 Direct private messages to user @arnb

 [:arrow_up_small: Back to top](#top)

 <a name="issues"></a>
-## 15. Known Issues
+## 17. Known Issues
 * The SmartUPS device Refresh command does nothing because no server is available for communications
-* The device's non-functional Cancel, Pause, Set Time Remaining, Start, and Stop are inserted by the Hubitat system, and throw an error when clicked.
+* The device's non-functional commands: Cancel, Pause, Set Time Remaining, Start, and Stop are inserted by the Hubitat system, and throw an error when clicked.

 [:arrow_up_small: Back to top](#top)